Constraining gravitational wave amplitude birefringence and Chern-Simons gravity with GWTC-2: Introduction

 As a specific application, we use our limit on amplitude birefringence to constrain non-dynamical Chern-Simons gravity, a parity-violating beyond-GR effective field theory with origins in string theory, loop quantum gravity, and inflation~\cite{Alexander:2009tp, Green:1984sg, Taveras:2008yf, Mercuri:2009zt, Weinberg:2008hq}.
-Previous works have addressed the possibility of detecting Chern-Simons amplitude birefringence with GW detectors~\cite{Nojiri:2019nar, Zhao:2019szi, Alexander:2007kv, Yunes:2010yf, Yunes:2008bu,Yagi:2017zhb}, and in this study we perform such a measurement on real GW data.
+Indeed, previous works have addressed the possibility of detecting Chern-Simons amplitude birefringence with GW detectors~\cite{Nojiri:2019nar, Zhao:2019szi, Alexander:2007kv, Yunes:2010yf, Yunes:2008bu,Yagi:2017zhb}, and in this study we perform such a measurement on real GW data.

-In Sec.~\ref{sec:observed}, we give an overview of the observational effects of amplitude birefringence on GW detections.
-We then use GWTC-2 to bound the amount of amplitude birefrigence in BBH signals.
+In Sec.~\ref{sec:theory}, we give an overview of the observational effects of amplitude birefringence on GW detections, and outline our methods for measuring this effect.
+We then use GWTC-2 to bound the amount of amplitude birefrigence in BBH signals in Sec.~\ref{sec:observed_constraint}.
 In Sec.~\ref{sec:cs_implications}, we consider these results in the context of Chern-Simons gravity, and bound the canonical Chern-Simons lengthscale.
 We conclude in Sec.~\ref{sec:conclusion}.
 We set $G = c = 1$ throughout. $H_0$ refers to the present day value of the Hubble parameter, with dimensions of $[H_0] = L^{-1}$, and $z$ refers to cosmological redshift.